V Rising: Reception

 IGNs early access review thought that the crafting aspects of the game were time-consuming, but praised the boss design and action role-playing combat.

 Sales

 Following its early access, V Rising sold over 500,000 copies in the first three days, 1 million copies after the first week, and 1.5 million after the second.
 By January 2023, the game had sold three million copies.
-As of January 2025, V Rising has surpassed five million copies sold worldwide.
+In January 2025, V Rising had surpassed five million copies sold worldwide, and by November of that year, that total rose to six million copies.